-The fast signup presents your visitor with the option to sign up for your product or service as soon as he lands on your website.
+The fast signup presents your visitor with the option to sign up for your product or service as soon as they land on your website.

-The barrier for signup is kept very low, not too many details are asked for, so even a bit of curiosity will drive a signup.
+The barrier for signup is kept very low and not too many details are asked for, so even a bit of curiosity will drive a signup.
 (Be honest, how many times have you been persuaded by the words “No credit card required!” when you were wavering?)

 We asked Noah Lorang from Basecamp what were the most argued points of this debate:

-Pro fast: getting people using the product is the best way to sell it, should remove obstacles to getting people going.
+Fast Signup Pro: getting people using the product is the best way to sell it.
+This removes obstacles to getting people going.

-Pro slow: no point in getting signups from people who aren’t actually interested or for whom the product is a bad fit and getting people to read a little more before they sign up might actually get them to try it more thoroughly/seriously .
+Considered Signup Pro: no point in getting signups from people who aren’t actually interested or for whom the product is a bad fit and getting people to read a little more before they sign up might actually get them to try it more thoroughly/seriously.